 - periodically review and update standards, procedures, and support issues

-For a list of ten indicators for accessible distance learning programs consult the publication Equal Access: Universal Design of Distance Learning.
+For a list of ten indicators for accessible distance learning programs, consult the publication Equal Access: Universal Design of Distance Learning Programs.

 Distance learning courses are designed to reach out to students from anywhere.
 If UD principles are used in creating these classes, they will be accessible to any students who enroll in them and any instructors who are hired to teach them.
 Designed correctly, distance learning options create learning opportunities for students with a broad range of abilities and disabilities.
 Designed poorly, they erect new barriers to equal participation in academics and careers.
 UD can bring us closer to making learning accessible to anyone, anywhere, at any time.